watertap-org/watertap/docs/how_to_guides/how_to_use_parameter_sweep.rst

 but user can also sweep across Variable lower bound, upper bound, or fix/unfix a variable using the extended options for sweep parameters, and specify the type of set mode to use.
 A total of four set modes are available:

-    * SetMode.FIX_VALUE - *Default* - fixes Variable to specified value by selected sweep sampling method
+    * SetMode.FIX_VALUE - *Default* - fixes Variable to specified value by selected sweep sampling method.
-    * SetMode.SET_LB - sets the lower bound of variable to specified value by selected sweep sampling method
+    * SetMode.SET_LB - sets the lower bound of variable to specified value by selected sweep sampling method.
-    * SetMode.SET_UB - sets the upper bound of variable to specified value by selected sweep sampling method
+    * SetMode.SET_UB - sets the upper bound of variable to specified value by selected sweep sampling method.
-    * SetMode.SET_FIXED_STATE - Fixes the variable if True is provided, and unfixes if False is provided, only works with PredeterminedFixedSample or PredeterminedRandomSample
+    * SetMode.SET_FIXED_STATE - Fixes the variable if True is provided, and unfixes if False is provided, only works with PredeterminedFixedSample or PredeterminedRandomSample.

 The user can apply these options to a sweep parameter sample by invoking *set_variable_update_mode* method as follows: